Conscientious objection in South Korea: Conscientious objectors movement

 With the end of World War Two and the end of Japanese colonial rule in South Korea, the United States and the Soviet Union split Korea into two nations, the Republic of Korea and the Democratic People's Republic of Korea.
 In 1948, the Constitution of the Republic of Korea was written and implemented, solidifying the right of freedom of consciousness and religion.
 However, South Korea had just escaped the traumatic and violent Japanese colonization, creating an atmosphere of anxiety and defensiveness.
 Therefore, the government decided to create the Military Service Act, which established that all men must join the army to protect and serve the new nation.

-When President Park Chung-Hee was elected in 1963, he made it his mission to have a 100% conscription rate, meaning that every man beginning at age eighteen until age twenty-two had enlisted and served in the army.
+When President Park Chung Hee was elected in 1963, he made it his mission to have a 100% conscription rate, meaning that every man beginning at age eighteen until age twenty-two had enlisted and served in the army.
 In order to establish this, in 1971 President Park declared that South Korea was in a state of emergency, claiming that South Korea was vulnerable to North Korean invasion.
 President Park created systems to trap Conscientious Objectors, making it seemingly impossible to avoid military service.
 Park manufactured identification documents that could be checked by any government official at any time.
-By creating a registry of citizens, Park was able to track who had completed their military service and who had not.
-Park also ordered soldiers to go to Jehovah's Witnesses' churches and arrest men of age who had not been enlisted.
-In an effort to award veterans, President Park afforded men who had served employment opportunities.
-While these tangible systems were efficient, Park also influenced the public's opinion of Conscientious Objectors by claiming that joining the military was a way to address classism and solidify equality.
-In addition to the disdain the public had for draft evasion, due significantly to the aura of anxiety surrounding Northern invasion, Park's attempt to paint Conscientious Objector's as citizens against equality and democracy further isolated and silenced Conscientious Objectors.
+By establishing a comprehensive registry of citizens, Park was able to monitor who had completed their military service and who had not.
+He also ordered soldiers to raid Jehovah's Witnesses' churches to arrest eligible men who had avoided enlistment.
+To incentivize military service, President Park created employment opportunities specifically for veterans.
+While these practical systems proved effective, Park also shaped public perception of Conscientious Objectors by framing military service as a means to combat classism and promote equality.
+In a society already harboring disdain for draft evasion—fueled in part by the pervasive anxiety over a Northern invasion—Park's portrayal of Conscientious Objectors as opponents of equality and democracy further marginalized and silenced them.